Prepare for a condo renovation in NYC with our complete guide on baseline costs and potential unforeseen expenses throughout the process.

 Required if areas being renovated in the condo touch plumbing, such as the kitchen or bathroom.

 Testing for asbestos in the early renovation stages is not only smart planning but often required in order to file architectural plans.
-As part of this process we plan for any added effort required for removal or see if there are workaround cost saving measures that can leave the asbestos undisturbed.
+As part of this process we plan for any added effort required for removal, or look for workaround cost saving measures that can leave the asbestos undisturbed.
 By law, if work disturbs the asbestos, mitigation is required and bringing in an asbestos remediation company for asbestos removal and air quality monitoring is likely needed.
-However if preliminary tests confirm asbestos won’t be disturbed during the work, we’ll plan to avoid the area and issue altogether.
+However if preliminary tests confirm asbestos will not be disturbed during the work, we plan to avoid the area and issue altogether.
+Testing typically runs $1,500 to $4,000.
+Abatement scope varies from $3,000 to $40,000+ depending on linear footage and materials affected.

 There are two reasons for an electrical test before a condo renovation.
-The first is to confirm there is no cloth wiring, a standard in the 40’s/50’s that will no longer pass inspection.
-The second is to ensure the electrical capacity of the apartment can handle the proposed electrical load of the renovation - which isn’t always the case in older buildings.
-If the condo is a relatively new build, or has been renovated in the last 15-20 years, the electrical test results shouldn’t be too shocking.
+The first is to confirm there is no cloth wiring, a standard in the 1940s and 1950s that will no longer pass inspection.
+The second is to ensure the electrical capacity of the apartment can handle the proposed electrical load of the renovation, which is not always the case in older buildings.
+If the condo is a relatively new build, or has been renovated in the last 15 to 20 years, the electrical test results should not be too surprising.
+Full rewires in pre-war units typically run $30,000 to $85,000+, and service upgrades to 200-amp service can add $50,000 to $150,000 when feasible at all.

-If inspections uncover concerns, they’ll have to be addressed before the condo renovation can proceed.
-Problems like asbestos, cloth-wrapped wiring, galvanized and corroded plumbing, and improper framing can’t be allowed to remain.
-An experienced design-build contractor should have the ability to anticipate many of these surprises, prior to any work starting.
+If inspections uncover concerns, they will have to be addressed before the condo renovation can proceed.
+Problems like asbestos, cloth-wrapped wiring, galvanized and corroded plumbing, and improper framing cannot be allowed to remain.
+An experienced design-build contractor should have the ability to anticipate many of these surprises prior to any work starting.

 As experts in condo and co-ops renovations throughout Manhattan and Brooklyn, our Before + After portfolio includes various completed condo and co-op projects.
 One of our favorites is this Manhattan Condo Renovation.